mmorselli/Joy2OpenVR/README.md

 StateFlags = 4

 ```
-in "appmanifest_250820.acf" under steamapps folder
+in "appmanifest_250820.acf" under steamapps folder.

-with this SteamVR Version you should use the original matzman666 OpenVR-InputEmulator, not the updated forks
+With this SteamVR Version you should use the original matzman666 OpenVR-InputEmulator, not the updated forks

 # ===============================